Methamphetamine Overdose: How Much Meth Can Kill?

 The lethal dose varies depending on an individual’s previous exposure to the drug.
 For example, it can be the way they take it and their unique capacity to digest it.

-In addition, in some cases, you might already have some diseases of the vital organs.
-Consequently, they might also affect how your body metabolizes the drug.
+In addition, in some cases, one might already have some diseases of the vital organs.
+Consequently, they might also affect how the body metabolizes the drug.

 Scientists say a single oral dose of 150 mg is enough to produce a fatal situation.
 In the same way, 100 mg given by injection or 50 mg by smoking is extremely harmful.

-Understandably, injecting or smoking can kill you with a lower amount.
-This is when you compare it to eating.
+Understandably, injecting or smoking can kill even with a low amount.

 Methamphetamine Overdose Death